Faster GitHub Actions

 To speed up your workflows with Namespace, you need to connect Namespace with your GitHub organization and do a one-line change to your workflow definition:

-field in a workflow file to runs-on: namespace-profile-default
+field in a workflow file to a Namespace profile or label.

 Configuring a Runner